approximately-equal/kingmaker-thesis/contents/matter/results.typ

 == Across Method

-Another natural question is: _How does the choice of voting method change the dynamics of strategy?_ In order to test it, scenario similar---but distinct---to @across-tactic is used.
+Another natural question is: _How does the choice of voting method change the dynamics of strategy?_ In order to test it, a scenario similar---but distinct---to @across-tactic is used.
 The candidates are still $A$ (DEM), $B$ (REP), $C$ (GREEN), and $D$ (IND).
 There are still two equally-sized voting blocs, but they only have 4,500 members each, because a third voting bloc has been added.
-This voting block is the Independent bloc, which has a size of 1,000 members, and has central preference $D prec C prec A prec B$, with $phi.alt = 0.2$.
+This voting bloc is the Independent bloc, which has a size of 1,000 members, and has central preference $D prec C prec A prec B$, with $phi.alt = 0.2$.
 This bloc always votes honestly.

 The strategy weight is still $0.1$ for non-identity strategies.
 This time, the cohesion parameter for the Democrats and Republicans are independently set, each $[0.4, 0.45, 0.5, 0.55, 0.6]$.
 The left labels are the tactics used by the Democrats and Republicans respectively.
 The rightmost label is Democrats, the leftmost for Republicans.